Building a Physician Mailing List

 With CP ListMaker open on the computer desktop, click the New Criteria tab...

-(NOTE: Screenshots are shown reduced in size to fit this page, and will be larger when seen using the actual software on your computer.)
+(NOTE: Screenshots are shown reduced in size to fit the web page, and will be larger when seen using the actual software on your computer.)

 We're looking at three blue boxes on this tab, labeled